 Site workers will adhere to all applicable standards and regulations while operating heavy equipment at the site.
 Operators will be trained and experienced in the use and maintenance of the equipment they are operating.
 Equipment will be inspected on a daily basis to identify any worn parts, and/or unsafe conditions.
 Any unsafe equipment will be removed from service until safety defects can be corrected.
 Equipment operators will not leave their machine unattended while it is running.
 Keys will be removed when equipment is not in use.
 All equipment will have electronic backup alarms.
-Each piece of equipment will be operated in a careless or unsafe manner.
+Each piece of equipment will be equipped with a minimum 5 lb.
+ABC fire extinguisher.
+No vehicles or equipment will be operated in a careless or unsafe manner.
 Personnel will wear high visibility reflective vests when working around equipment/vehicles.
 All personnel will stay a minimum of 4 ft clear of the operational area of the equipment.